RishiRaj1495/FFCS-TimeTable/README.md

 ### **Creating Your Timetable**

 1. **Select a Color**
-   - Click the "Colors" button in the sidebar
+   - Click the "Colors" button in the toolbar
-   - Choose from 9 preset colors or use custom color picker
+   - Choose from 9 preset colors or use the custom color picker
-   - Click on any slot to apply the selected color

-2. **Add Course Details**
+2. **Add a Subject**
-   - Click on any slot to start typing
+   - Click any slot on the timetable to select it
+   - Fill in the **Subject Details** form: Subject Name, Faculty Name, and Venue (AB1, AB2, LC, or AR)
+   - Choose a color, then click **Add Subject**

+3. **Manage Subjects**
+   - All added subjects appear in the **Subject List** panel
-   - Enter course code, name, or any text
+   - Edit or remove subjects from the list at any time
-   - Changes are auto-saved every 30 seconds

-3. **Search for Slots**
+4. **Search for Slots**
    - Use the search bar to find specific slots (e.g., "A11", "B12")
-   - Matching slots will highlight with animation
+   - Matching slots highlight with animation

-4. **Download Your Timetable**
+5. **Download Your Timetable**
-   - Click "Download" button
+   - Click the "Download" button
    - Choose format: HTML, PNG, JPG, or PDF
    - File downloads automatically

 ### **Advanced Features**

 **Multi-Select:**
-- Hold `Ctrl` (Windows) or `Cmd` (Mac)
+- Hold `Ctrl` (Windows) or `Cmd` (Mac) and click multiple slots
-- Click multiple slots
-- Apply actions to all selected slots
+- Apply actions to all selected slots at once

 **Quick Clear:**
 - Double-click any slot to clear its content